 1975 photo of the Lepley Stone house

 The above photo was reproduced from volume two of the 2007 book "A Look At Southampton Township Pennsylvania The Way It Used To Be!", with permission of the author.
 The Lepley stone house can be seen in the distance.
 According to the book, this is the "William Kennell farm in the 1920s.
 Formerly known as the Adam Lepley farm.
 Will & his family are gong for a sleigh ride.".
 Note the large central chimney that is visible in this photograph.
-Also note the addition that no longer existed at the time of the 1975 photo.
+Notice that there is a smaller structure on the near side of the big stone house, this is a smaller stone structure that was gone before my time.

 Notes from other visitors to the farm